BeaversEdge - Notes & Quotes From Jonathan Smith's Press Conference

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-With Oregon State head coach Jonathan Smith meeting with the media on Monday afternoon to recap the Washington loss and preview Cal BeaversEdge.com gives you the latest with the team in this edition of Notes & Quotes.
+With Oregon State head coach Jonathan Smith meeting with the media on Monday afternoon to recap the Cal win and preview Oregon, BeaversEdge.com gives you the latest with the team in this edition of Notes & Quotes.

 Notes

-- Oregon State's four players who are currently in COVID-19 quarantine protocol (Sebastian Briski, Kyrei Fisher, David Morris and Junior Walling) are not expected to be available against Cal.
+- Hamilcar Rashed & Simon Sandberg, who were both dinged up against Cal at various points, took part in practice on Monday and Smith expects both to be ready to go against the Ducks.

-- Transfer running back Trey Lowe was officially given the same answer that Tre'Shaun Harrison was by the NCAA in regards to his eligibility.
-Neither player will be eligible until either Dec.
-5th or 12th.
-Smith also said that Lowe has been dealing with a knee issue and hasn't been available, but should be by the time he's eligible and that Lowe is practicing now.
+- Defensive lineman Alexander Skelton, who missed the Cal contest with an injury, also took part in a full practice on Monday and should be good to go for Friday.

-- The reason for the date variance is that Dec.
-5th is when Oregon State's fall term ends and the Beavers' interpretation is that both guys would have been on campus for a full academic year, thus making them eligible for the game that day against Utah.
-However, this is the NCAA we're talking about, so Smith isn't ready to say it'll be December 5th for those two, it could possibly be the 12th.
-In either case, we're likely to see both guys at some point this season.
+- Oregon State's four players who have missed the last two contests due to COVID-19 quarantine protocol (Sebastian Briski, Kyrei Fisher, David Morris and Junior Walling) are expected to be back this week.
+Smith said they're going to bring those guys along and see where they fit in with the depth chart later in the week.

 Quotes